zesk/build/docs/tools/apt.md

 #### Environment

-Technically this will install the binary and any related files as a package.
+Technically this will uninstall the binary and any related files as a package.
 ### `aptInstall` - Install packages using `apt-get`

 Install packages using `apt-get`.
 If `apt-get` is not available, this succeeds and assumes packages will be available.

+Main reason to use this instead of `apt-get` raw is it's quieter.

+Also does a simple lookup in the list of installed packages to avoid double-installation.

+- Location: `bin/build/tools/apt.sh`

 #### Usage